 There is some flexibility depending upon the funds available and the quality of applications.
 The fund will be flexible and is willing to consider imaginative and innovative projects that may be developmental in nature.

 The intention is to support North Northumberland communities through a wide range of renewable energy or demand reduction projects.
 This might mean installing equipment, undertaking a feasibility study or training, conservation and reduction of waste energy, education and public engagement work that develops the ability of communities to better manage the generation or use of energy.

-The CoRE Legacy fund is supported by income from the wind turbine, formerly owned by the Community Trust, on the northern outskirts of Berwick upon Tweed.
+The CoRE Legacy fund is supported by income from the wind turbine, formerly owned by the Trust, on the northern outskirts of Berwick upon Tweed.

 Organisations & groups that have benefitted from the Core Legacy Fund in the past: